shelldoom/SquareRootLongDivisionVisualizer/README.md

 Usage Example,

-1. Square root of number whose square root is irrational
+1. Square root of a number whose square root is irrational
-2. Square Root of perfect square
+2. Square Root of a perfect square
-3. Square Root of decimal number
+3. Square Root of a decimal number

 ![Usage Example](https://i.imgur.com/1ts2eZ6.gif)

 **Limitations:**

+1. Eager Valuation i.e. evaluated first, then the results are printed
-1. Precision can't be 0.
+2. Precision can't be 0.
-2. Indentation between "|" character and dividend is increased by one space character every step.
+3. Indentation between "|" character and dividend is increased by one space character every step.
-3. Needs optimization.
+4. Needs optimization.

 **Resources**